Skip to Content

 1. Use a Different File Extension

-Miso selects the interpreter based on the file extension when no shebang is present:
+Miso selects the interpreter based on the file extension:

 ExtensionInterpreterNotes